IgniteUI/igniteui-docfx/en/components/spreadsheet_clipboard.md

 ### Usage

-The following snippt shows how you can setup the data validation rules
+The following code snippet shows how you can execute commands related to the clipboard in the `IgxSpreadsheet` control:

 ```typescript
 @ViewChild("spreadsheet", { read: IgxSpreadsheetComponent })